dewcservices/CyPDP-docker-workshop/README.md

 Create a Dockerfile and a .dockerignore file for the application image.
 Start with a base python image, set any environment variables, set the working directory, install any frameworks and tools you need, expose the application port inside the container, copy in the application files and run the application.

+Answers can be found in the branch `part-a-create-dockerfile-build-image`.

 Build the image.
 - docker build -t flask-todo-app .
     - -t \<image-name\>[:\<tag-name\>] specifies the name of the image with an optional tag name